 For Bean is, and isn’t, dead.
-Yes, she’s buried (in the back of my old house in Arkansas, under the mimosa tree; the daffodils Ned planted when he buried her presumably still blooming each spring).
+Yes, she’s buried (in the back of my old house in Arkansas, the first house I ever owned… her bones are under the mimosa tree; the daffodils Ned planted when he buried her presumably still blooming each spring).

 But in memory as in dreams, where time and embodiment have little sway, Beanblossom is alive whenever I think of her.
 She is as quick and immediate as was her spry scamper to get to the egg bowl.
 Licking the little bit of raw egg left in it was one of her great delights.
 Even as I would call her name, the clang of the fork in that stainless steel bowl would already have brought her running, however deep her sleep, from whatever part of the house she was hiding herself in.

 One favorite haunt was the top of the armoire, from where she could look down on us, blinking in surprise, as if to say “Oh?
 Who are you again?
 And what are you doing here?”